wkappel/AMET/docs/AMET_User_Guide_v15.md

 species\_cutoff\_NewAQNet <- ""<br>
 species\_AE6\_NewAQNet <- ""<br>

-Once you have setup the species for a new network as above, move to the bottom of the AQ_species_list.input file.
-In that file, you will find three lists containing the species definition names for all the exising networks in AMET.
+Once you have setup the species for a new network as above, move to the bottom of the AQ_species_list.input or AQ_species_list.input.CRACMM file.
+In that file, you will find three lists (one list in the .CRACMM file) containing the species definition names for all the exising networks in AMET.
 You will need to add your new network to each of those lists, using the names above (i.e. species\_NewAQNet, species\_cutoff\_NewAQNet, and species\_AE6\_NewAQNet).
 Follow the formatting of the existing networks.
-Once you've done that, you can save your modified AQ_species_list.input file and move on to step 3.
+Once you've done that, you can save your modified AQ_species_list.input or AQ_species_list.input.CRACMM file and move on to step 3.

 **3. Add your new network to the AQ_matching.R code**